 This tale always manages to portray Luque within the strict parameters of a familiar Latin American stereotype – the quick-to-anger, hot-blooded, and somewhat addle-brained Latino who knows little of North American idiom or customs of fair play and can respond to the heat of combat only with flashing temper and flailing fists.
 The image has, of course, been reinforced over the long summers of baseball’s history by the unfortunate (if largely uncharacteristic) real-life baseball events surrounding the most notorious among Latin hurlers.
 Juan Marichal once brained Dodger catcher Johnny Roseboro with his Louisville Slugger when the Los Angeles receiver returned the ball to his pitcher (with the Giants ace at bat) by firing too close to Marichal’s head.
 The Giants’ Rubén Gómez was equally infamous for memorable head-hunting incidents featuring Brooklyn’s Carl Furillo and Cincinnati’s Frank Robinson.
 Gómez once plunked heavy-hitting Joe Adcock on the wrist, released a second beanball as the enraged Braves first sacker charged toward the mound, then retreated to the safety of the dugout only to return moments later wielding a lethal unsheathed switchblade knife.

 The oft-told story involving Luque’s kamikaze mission against the Giants bench seems, in its most popular version, either a distortion or an abstraction of real-time events.
-Neither the year (it had to be between 1921 and 1923, during Stengel’s brief tenure with McGraw’s club) nor circumstances are usually mentioned when the legend is related, and specific events are never detailed with any care.
+Neither the year (it had to be between 1921 and 1923, during Stengel’s brief tenure with John McGraw’s club) nor circumstances are usually mentioned when the legend is related, and specific events are never detailed with any care.
 The true indiscretion here, of course, is that this story always seems to receive far more press than those devoted to the facts and figures surrounding Luque’s otherwise proud and productive 20-year big-league career.
 This was, after all, a premier pitcher of the early lively-ball era, a winner of nearly 200 major-league contests, the first front-line Latin American big-league ballplayer ever, and the first among his countrymen to pitch in a World Series, win 20 games in a single summer or 100 in a career, or lead a major league in victories, winning percentage, and ERA.
 Dolf Luque was, indeed, far more than simply the hot-spirited Latino who once, in a fit of temper, silenced the loquacious Charles Dillon Stengel.